sem42198/mongo-migrator/README.md

 - Number of references
 - Total data stored (duplication)

-To get a more detailed understaning of a schema, you can preview what it will look like as a JSON file.
+To get a more detailed understanding of a schema, you can preview what it will look like as a JSON file.

 ## Files and Structure